benyraja/devops/README.md

 # devops
-This repository holds solutions for infrastructure related solutions
+This repository holds solutions for infrastructure related issues and automations